LBNL-ETA/EnergyFlexibilityOntology/example/1.simulation_example/README.md

   </tr>
 </table>

-Figure 4 shows (1) left: the heatmap of the monthly PV Self-Suffciency (SS) in the building at different locations with and without EV charging, and (2) right: how EFOnt can help computing the KPI.
+Figure 4 shows (1) left: the heatmap of the monthly PV Self-Sufficiency (SS) in the building at different locations with and without EV charging, and (2) right: how EFOnt can help computing the KPI.
 It can be seen that with EV charging could benefit the on-site generated PV utilization.

 <table align="center" border=0>
   <tr>